Black Hole Shadow with Soft Hair: Shadow of supertranslated black hole

-A key feature introduced by the soft hair is the nonvanishing $g_{r\theta}$ in the CLI metric in comparison with the Schwarzschild metric.
-This results in the ``additional motion" of the light ray geodesic along the $\theta$-direction so that the geodesics no longer remain planar as in the Schwarzschild case.
+Compared with the Schwarzschild cases, the CLI metric may result in ``additional motion" of the light ray geodesic along the $\theta$-direction, which is closely related to its nonvanishing $g_{r\theta}$ term (see also Eq. \eq{geo_th1}-\eq{geo_th2}).
 Such an effect becomes more obvious as the size of the soft hair function is large, i.e., larger $\mathcal E$.
 The above features are all shown in Fig. \ref{fig:geod} for the soft hair function II.
 In the next subsection, we will present our numerical results of black hole shadows for the above soft hair functions labeled by I, II, and III with $0\le {\mathcal E} \le 1$ when viewing with different inclination angle $\theta_{O} \in [0^{\circ}, 180^{\circ}]$.